itsnaomi7/The-Color-Game/README.md

 - I wanted to incorperate the snake game somewhat, and make the squares move around to make it a little harder.
 But when I tried to combine the ideas, the code wouldn't work right for the shapes.
 - Can't figure out how to connect timer to a message.
+- Wanted to give 2 chances to win but couldn't get the code to work without ruining colors.